-My method, motives and conceptual considerations are centered on visually articulating recent developments in the life sciences.
-It is not my intent to condemn or celebrate these developments, but rather, to express their profound relevance within our current era.
-I have chosen to create imagery, which expresses a developmental process rather than a overt visual depiction.
+Variation 2: My artistic interests are fueled by a desire to create artwork, which mirrors naturally occurring systems in our world.
+In mirror I am referring more to ideas regarding physical processes rather than mimetic duplication.
+I find inspiration on a myopic level by attempting to imitate cell repetition and cloning.
+I have chosen to create imagery, which expresses a developmental process rather than an overt visual depiction.
 The origin of this research has been formulated through a series of simple geometrical equations.
 These equations have yielded a group of parent rudimentary geometrical forms.
 One or several of these forms are multiplied and folded equally throughout the pictorial field.
-Through this process, a formal, pictorial, structure is born.
-Therefore each image has evolved through the development of pictorial representations of geometric systems of growth.
-This parent form is representative and meant to emulate a single cell dividing and compounding into a complex organism.
-Therefore, within the image field, each decision is multiplied equally throughout the field, causing a type of visual unity.
+Through this process, a formal pictorial structure is born.
+Therefore, each image has evolved through the development of pictorial representations of geometric systems of growth.
+This parent form is representative and meant to emulate a single or multiple cells dividing and compounding into a complex organism.
+In many works, formal decisions are multiplied equally throughout the field, causing a type of visual unity.
 This balance and symmetry has a visual equivalency in how we read the meditative qualities of a reflective pool, or a religious icon.
 In the end, my goal is to force a harmony upon the image field that, in turn, forces a potential meaning through the integration of the image and title.